 An overview of the course assessment appears in the following Table.
 Details appear in the following section:

-Task: Fully particpate in all individual and group tasks and activities throughout the duration of the course.
-Participation will be evaluated based on students’ preparedness, interaction, and in-class work (whole class and group work).
+Fully particpate in all individual and group tasks and activities throughout the duration of the course.
+Participation will be evaluated based on students’ preparedness and interaction (whole class and group work).

 - Backup Copy of Assignments: You are advised to keep a copy of your assignments in case the submitted copy goes missing.
 Please ensure that all assignment pages are numbered.
 If your assignment contains confidential information, you should discuss any concerns with the Course Lecturer prior to submission.